-Figure 2: Indicative shift from AGD to GDA94
+Figure 7: Indicative shift from AGD to GDA94 Paper 4 - J Manning.doc

-Whilst the technical task of computing the geodetic infrastructure on a geocentric datum took several years it was acknowledged that it would take considerable time for the change to flow down to spatial data.
+The technical task of observing a precise GPS framework in each state computing the geodetic infrastructure on a geocentric datum in itself took several years; it was greatly assisted by the work of John Allman in computing and adjusting the data sets.
+It also took considerable time and effort for the coordinate change to flow down to spatial data sets in each state jurisdiction.
 The new datum was progressively propagated to lower order geodetic networks and was actively promoted as the preferred datum for all spatial information.
 This implementation was shared and governmental agencies were faced with a decision to recompute coordinates or to use transformation parameters to produce GDA94 coordinates in their digital data sets.
-Both approaches were used depending on the circumstance with transformation parameters for each state being produced by Phil Collier, Melbourne University, for ICSM web publication.
+Both approaches were used depending on the circumstance with transformation parameters for each state being produced by Phil Collier, Melbourne University, for ICSM web publication (Collier and Steed, 2001).
+Eventually the new horizontal datum was implemented in 2000.
+This corrected many of the anomalies in the state lower order networks and effectively brought the national coordinate sets compatible with GPS values.
+The introduction of the new datum saw a change in approach in assessing the positional accuracy from an input order to a measure of computed uncertainty.
+Steed and Allman researched the positional error of the new national adjustment with this technique and concluded